Intro-to-Data-Science-Template/intro_to_data_science_reader/content/projects/project_2/_index.en.md

 ## Project Description

 You will use the [Open Payments][2] data to investigate the patterns of payments to doctors in the United States.
 Your goal is to explore the dataset, and come away with **one significant pattern** noticeable in the data per team member.
-Each member will present their finding as a 600 word write-up with accompanying data visualization(s); these must be presented in such a way that anyone, regardless of their familiarity with data science, could understand them.
+Each member will present their finding as a 600 word write-up with accompanying data product(s); these must be presented in such a way that anyone, regardless of their familiarity with data science, could understand them.

-If you would like some inspiration for your analyses, you can look through the [Dollars for Docs][] series at ProPublica; an archive of all the outputs from this project can be [found here][].
-If you would simply like to re-create one of the analyses you find here with updated or expanded data you can, but I encourage you to follow your own curiosity.
+If you would like some inspiration for your analyses, you can look through the [Dollars for Docs][] series at ProPublica which used the same data from earlier years; an archive of all the outputs from this project can be [found here][].
+If you would simply like to re-create one of the analyses you find there with updated or expanded data you can, but I encourage you to follow your own curiosity.

 To better understand the data, [first watch this video on the dataset][].
 Next, download and start studying the [data documentation][].
 You should pay special attention to the data dictionary for the open payments dataset that spans pages 22-36 as you select variables for your analysis.

 ### A Data Subset

 You can use the following code to read in a subset of the 2021 for Massachusetts.
-You can choose to use this as the sole data source for your project if you would like; this may limit the questions you can ask.
-Also keep in mind that using the API for this data source could move you into the *Exceeds Standard* proficiency level of *Data Importing* if that is something you want to pursue after we have learned about APIs on 11/16.
+You can choose to use this as the sole data source for your project if you would like; this will limit the questions you can ask.
+The full data set can be accessed on the [Open Payments Data Explorer][].
+Once we cover APIs on 11/16, you could also use the Open Payments API to download data and move into the *Exceeds Standard* proficiency level of *Data Importing* if that is something you want to pursue.

 ``` r
 op_2021_ma <- read.csv("https://raw.githubusercontent.com/sds-192-intro-fall22/sds-192-public-website-quarto/main/website/data/open_payments_ma.csv")